 Make this the year of gardening success!
 It doesn’t matter whether you’re an experienced gardener or a novice, almost anyone can successfully start and maintain a garden if they plan ahead and follow accordingly.
 Gardening is really just a science that lets you grow and enjoy some of nature’s finest bounty.
-If you are serious about becoming a better gardener, here are some tips and ideas to consider.
+If you are serious about becoming a better gardener, here are some gardening resolutions to consider.
 These seven tips will inspire you to break out of the shell and try something new this year.

-1) Start your own organic garden.
 It’s simple to do, just plant the seeds and let nature to the rest.
 All you really need to do is skip synthetic products or fertilizers, and opt for organic fertilizers instead.

 Save time by planting sorghum, an annual plant that makes terrific mulch.
 Let this tall grain grow to their full height of six feet and cut.
 Apply the cut grains to the soil and use as mulch.

 Plants and flowers need good soil, so be sure to check your garden’s soil every so often with a pH checking kit.
 If you plan on growing a new kind of plant, vegetable, or flower, you may want to send a soil sample to a local gardening or agriculture center.
 Many places will check your soil and give you a report for a small fee.